notbd/Ikalendar2/README.md

 - **Customization options** to suit your needs and playstyle
 - Support for **English** and **Japanese**
 - Layout optimized for both **iPhone** and **iPad**

-# Background

-Nintendo's official companion app makes checking rotations unnecessarily tedious.
-A typical workflow requires navigating through multiple screens, each with slow loading times and a cluttered interface that's prone to misclicks.
-Such a seemingly trivial task takes as long as **15-25 seconds** on average.

-I built ikalendar2 to solve this specific problem.
-It fetches **only the necessary data** from sources and presents the info **immediately** when you open it - no extra steps or waiting around.

-ikalendar2 is written in SwiftUI using modern iOS features and APIs.
-I tried to capture some of Splatoon's visual style while keeping the interface clean and functional.
-The goal was to polish it into the perfect tool not just for myself, but for all other players who needed a better way to keep up with the game.

 # Installation